jaraco/jaraco.parables/README.rst

 There are two files included:

-1. reassuring.txt - The standard reassuring parable generator.
+1. reassuring - The standard reassuring parable generator.
-2. self_reference.txt - A bonus file that generates statements about the text generator program.
+2. self-reference - A bonus file that generates statements about the text generator program.

 Example